calebjordan/quantumcaleb/_posts/2015-7-31-fasthenry-manual.md

 **Approach 2: A circuit which models the frequency dependent resistances and inductances**

-This approach generates a reduced order model for the system using the arguments "-r n -M" to FastHenry.
+This approach generates a reduced order model for the system using the arguments `-r n -M` to FastHenry.
 This gives an equivalent circuit which is valid for a range of frequencies.

 * Run FastHenry: `fasthenry -r n -M myinput.inp` Where \n" is replaced with the desired order, say 20.
 This produces the file `equiv circuitROM.spice` containing a single spice subcircuit.
 * Include the subcircuit in a spice input file and connect devices to it.

 The subcircuit will be named ROMequiv and its port nodes are p0 and m0 for the plus and minus terminals of port 0, p1 and m1 for port 1, etc. See the header of the equiv circuitROM.spice file for more description.
-Any suffix specified with "-S" will be appended to both the subcircuit name, ROMequiv, and the subcircuit filename, `equiv circuitROM.spice`.
+Any suffix specified with `-S` will be appended to both the subcircuit name, ROMequiv, and the subcircuit filename, `equiv circuitROM.spice`.

 Comments: Approach 1 will not model frequency dependent resistance and inductance since it gives an R and L at the single specified frequency.
 Approach 2 will model the full frequency dependent effects up to some frequency where that frequency is higher for a higher chosen order, n.
 The reduced order model of Approach 2 is converted to a circuit from its state-space form through capacitors, resistors, and VCCSs so insight can only be gained by simulating the subcircuit in spice rather than looking inside the subcircuit file.
 An example is provided below.
 For a description of reduced order modeling for inductance computation see the paper tchmt-epep94.ps in the pub/fasthenry directory at the rle-vlsi.mit.edu ftp site:

-L. Miguel Silveira and Mattan Kamon and Jacob K. White, \Efficient ReducedOrder Modeling of Frequency-Dependent Coupling Inductances associated with 3-D Interconnect Structures", IEEE Transactions on Components, Hybrids, and Manufacturing Technology, Part B: Advanced Packaging, Vol. 19, No. 2, May 1996, pp. 283-288.
+>L. Miguel Silveira and Mattan Kamon and Jacob K. White, "Efficient ReducedOrder Modeling of Frequency-Dependent Coupling Inductances associated with 3-D Interconnect Structures", IEEE Transactions on Components, Hybrids, and Manufacturing Technology, Part B: Advanced Packaging, Vol. 19, No. 2, May 1996, pp. 283-288.

 **An example of Approach 2**

 The file examples/pin-con7.inp is 7 pins of a larger package shown in Figure 8.
-Each conductor is discretized into filaments to capture skin and proximity effects up to around 1010 Hz.
+Each conductor is discretized into filaments to capture skin and proximity effects up to around \\(10^10\\) Hz.
 One can generate an equivalent circuit via Approach 2 with

 ```
 fasthenry -r 20 -M pin-con7.inp -S_pin_con7_r20
 ```

-which produces the file equiv circuitROM pin con7 r20.spice which is an equivalent circuit for a 140th (20  7) order model.
+which produces the file equiv circuitROM pin con7 r20.spice which is an equivalent circuit for a 140th (20x7) order model.
 To test its accuracy, consider computing impedance matrices at many frequencies with

 ```
 fasthenry pin-con7.inp -S_pin_con7
 ```

-which produces Zc pin con7 r20.mat which is the impedance matrix for frequencies $$1, 10, 10^2...10^12$$.
+which produces Zc pin con7 r20.mat which is the impedance matrix for frequencies \\(1, 10, 10^2...10^12\\).
 A spice file is included in the examples directory to test this subcircuit and put the results in rom check con7 r20.out:

 ```
 spice3 -b -o rom_check_con7_r20.out rom_check_con7_r20.ckt